Guides Infantry: First World War

 At the outbreak of World War I, the Corps of Guides initially remained in India for service on the Frontier; both Guides Infantry and Cavalry participating in the Mohmand Blockade in 1915.
 In January 1917, a second battalion of Guides Infantry was raised by Captain RCG Pollock at Mardan.
 In October, the 3rd Guides Infantry was raised by Colonel GP Villiers Stuart, also at Mardan, while the 4th Guides Infantry was raised in October 1918 by Lieutenant ND Douglas at Nowshera.
 In 1917, the 1st Guides Infantry joined the 7th (Meerut) Division in Mesopotamia and fought in the action of Tikrit.
 In 1918, both 1st and 2nd Guides Infantry served in Palestine and took part in the Battle of Megiddo, which led to the annihilation of Turkish Army in Palestine.
 The 3rd Guides Infantry served in the Third Afghan War of 1919.
 It was disbanded in August 1921.
 The 4th Guides Infantry was disbanded in December 1918.

 The end of the war also spelt the end of the Corps of Guides as a unit.
 In the post-war reorganization of the Indian Army in 1921, the corps was broken up and the cavalry and infantry became separate units, with the two battalions of Guides Infantry joining the 12th Frontier Force Regiment as its 5th and 10th Battalions.

 Second World War

 During the Second World War, the Guides Infantry or 5th Battalion (QVO Corps of Guides) 12th FF Regiment, served throughout in Iraq and Iran, guarding against the German threat from the north.
 They were not engaged in any fighting.

 Indo-Pakistan War 1948

 The Guides Infantry made up for its lack of action during the Second World War by giving an excellent account of itself in Kashmir in 1948.
 The battalion was instrumental in checking the Indian offensive in the Kishenganga Valley, where it fought with great gallantry at Tithwal and foiled all enemy efforts at advance.
+Jemadar Dost Muhammad's platoon of the Guides were defending Richmar Gali, near Tithwal.
+Coming under attack from approximately 700 Indian soldiers, he ordered a bayonet charge as a last ditch effort, leading to his death and the capture of Richmar Gali by the Indians.
+His actions delayed the Indian army, long enough for the 10th Brigade of 7th Infantry Division to prepare defences along the Panjkot Nullah, preventing their advance.
 The Guides suffered casualties of 37 killed and 105 wounded, and were awarded eleven gallantry awards.